 The rapidity with which a person can create an oral will in and of itself leaves it vulnerable to problems upon the death of the creator.
 A will contest can be initiated by relatives or heirs.
 The hasty approach to such a will makes it easy for them to assert that their now-deceased relative was not of sound mind at the time that the will was recorded.

-The legal professionals at Levins and Associates, L.L.
-C. have several years of experience helping Florida residents like you navigate the complex world of will creation and estate planning.
+The legal professionals at The Warnock Law Group have several years of experience helping Florida residents like you navigate the complex world of will creation and estate planning.